jtopjian/cobbler-admin/README.md

 The second hack is to apply the static network configuration after the install is done.
 See the Network Configuration section for more details on this.

-The third hack is described in Ubuntu Configuration regarding multiple NICs.
+The third hack is described in Network Configuration regarding multiple NICs.